Formulas and Examples to Calculate Interest on Savings

 - More frequent periodic interest payments into the account, instead of one annual payment.
 For example, your bank might pay interest monthly.

-- An increasing account balance that subsequent interest calculations are based on
+- An increasing account balance that subsequent interest calculations depend on

 With the same example above, we’ll use the formula for compound interest to calculate the ending amount (A):